Live at Woodstock (Creedence Clearwater Revival album)

 Live at Woodstock is a live album released on August 2, 2019 via Fantasy Records.
 The set documents swamp rock band Creedence Clearwater Revival's set at the Woodstock music festival on August 17, 1969.
-The release has received positive reviews and mild chart success.
+The release has received positive reviews and moderate chart success.

 Recording and release

 Creedence Clearwater Revival was the first act to sign a contract for August's Woodstock festival in April 1969, for $10,000 (equivalent to $ today).
 Given their late start time and omission from the Woodstock film (at John Fogerty's insistence), Creedence members have expressed bitterness over their experiences regarding the festival.

-In 1994, "Commotion", "Green River", "Ninety Nine and a Half (Won't Do)", and "I Put a Spell on You" appeared on Woodstock: Three Days of Peace and Music and for the 40th anniversary home video release of the film, the band allowed the inclusion of "Born on the Bayou", "I've Put a Spell On You", and "Keep On Chooglin".
-This album also coincides with a 38-disc box set from Rhino Records compiling the entire festival, Woodstock – Back to the Garden: The Definitive 50th Anniversary Archive.
+In 1994, "Commotion", "Green River", "Ninety Nine and a Half (Won't Do)", and "I Put a Spell on You" appeared on Woodstock: Three Days of Peace and Music.
+For the 40th anniversary home video release of the film in 2009, the band allowed the inclusion of "Born on the Bayou", "I've Put a Spell On You", and "Keep On Chooglin".
+Released in 2019, Live at Woodstock contains all 11 songs from their Woodstock performance, and also coincides with a 38-disc box set from Rhino Records compiling the entire festival, Woodstock – Back to the Garden: The Definitive 50th Anniversary Archive.